OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/assembled_vs_matrixfree.rst

 Assembled-Jacobian Problems
 ---------------------------
 Using an assembled Jacobian means that OpenMDAO will explicitly allocate the memory for the entire Jacobian matrix up front, and then hold onto that and re-use it throughout the run.
-This has several computational advantages, but the major one is that it helps to reduce framework overhead for models with deep model hierarchies and large numbers of variables.
+This has several computational advantages, but the major one is that it helps to reduce framework overhead for models with deep model hierarchies and large numbers of scalar or short array variables.
+If the total length of your output vector is less than 2000 you should most likely use an assembled Jacobian.

 You should strongly consider using an assembled Jacobian if all the components in your model provide derivatives using the :ref:`compute_partials <comp-type-2-explicitcomp>` or :ref:`linearize <comp-type-3-implicitcomp>` methods.
 These methods are explicitly computing the elements of that Jacobian matrix, and so it makes sense to collect them into an actual matrix memory representation.